pydantic/pydantic-ai/docs/models.md

 [`GeminiModel`][pydantic_ai.models.gemini.GeminiModel] let's you use the Google's Gemini models through their [Generative Language API](https://ai.google.dev/api/all-methods), `generativelanguage.googleapis.com`.

 [`GeminiModelName`][pydantic_ai.models.gemini.GeminiModelName] contains a list of available Gemini models that can be used through this interface.

-!!! warning "For prototyping only"
-    Google themselves refer to this API as the "hobby" API, I've received 503 responses from it a number of times.
-    The API is easy to use and useful for prototyping and simple demos, but I would not rely on it in production.

-    If you want to run Gemini models in production, you should use the [VertexAI API](#gemini-via-vertexai) described below.

 To use `GeminiModel`, go to [aistudio.google.com](https://aistudio.google.com/) and follow your nose until you find the place to generate an API key.